An Invitation to Become an Accomplished Stargazer

 Fundamentals of Stargazing takes the guesswork out of choosing and using the key tools of the backyard astronomer.
 You’ll discover dozens of expert-level tips to help you supercharge your view with your own telescope.
 And you’ll learn to select the best equipment to fit your budget and personal situation.

-You also get an introduction to basic astrophotography, and a crash course in the new and amazingly fascinating world of video astrophotography, a technology that effectively triples the size of your telescope!
+You also get an introduction to basic astrophotography with a DSLR camera, and a crash course in the new and amazingly fascinating world of 'electronically-assisted astronomy (EAA)', a way to effectively triple the size of your telescope and make it easy to capture snapshot images of galaxies, nebulae, and star clusters in the deep sky.

 More testimonials for 'Fundamentals of Stargazing':